 Friends of the Elderly Ireland is an Irish, non-profit, volunteer-based organisation committed to relieving social isolation and loneliness among the elderly through friendship and companionship.

-Friends of the Elderly Ireland have been inspired by the following fundamental values:
+Friends of the Elderly Ireland have always been inspired by the following fundamental values:

 “The unique and irreplaceable worth of each human being and the dignity of each man and woman, whatever their origin, their beliefs, their situation and their physical, psychological or social state.”